More central banks meet, but ability to pilot economies in doubt

 Two years after the authorities ramped up stimulus in a multi-trillion yen volley to boost inflation, the economy has escaped a self-imposed recession via a sales tax hike and is now left with a price outlook very similar to 2013.

-"Wage and price-setting behavior have changed little since the program was launched," wrote Mark Williams, Chief Asia Economist at Capital Economics, an independent consultancy.
+"Wage and price-setting behaviour have changed little since the programme was launched," wrote Mark Williams, Chief Asia Economist at Capital Economics, an independent consultancy.

 Sweden's Riksbank, which has slashed its main policy rate to below zero and is conducting asset purchases to ward off deflation but also has solid growth and soaring house prices and household debt to contend with.